paion-data/elide/README.md

 To try out an Elide example service, check out the [elide-spring-boot-example](https://github.com/yahoo/elide-spring-boot-example) project.

-Alternatively, use the [elide-standalone-example](https://github.com/yahoo/elide-standalone-example) project which allows you to quickly setup a local instance of Elide running inside an embedded Jetty application.
+Alternatively, use [elide-standalone](https://github.com/paion-data/elide/tree/master/elide-standalone) which allows you to quickly setup a local instance of Elide running inside an embedded Jetty application.

 ## Usage